 - Ask you questions about your symptoms.
 Be completely transparent about the symptoms you are experiencing, including their severity.
 Even if you think a symptom is not related to your jaw pain, it is possible that it is a lesser-known symptom of TMJ disorder.

 - Take X-rays and impressions.
-Depending on your symptoms, Dr. Green may take X-rays and impressions of your teeth and bite.
+Depending on your symptoms, Dr. Kennedy may take X-rays and impressions of your teeth and bite.
 He may also use computer-guided software to better diagnose the problem and visualize how certain treatments will work.

 There are a variety of ways to treat TMD and alleviate pain.
 Over-the-counter medications and muscle relaxants can help soothe discomfort.
 Wearing a mouth guard or special orthotic splint at night is also recommended.
 Some patients find relief from professional massage therapy, acupuncture and biofeedback.
 Botox injections are another way to relax the jaw muscles and prevent them from cramping.